RalphHightower/blog/README.md

 ## Donald Trump – The Reasons Against Him

-January 10, 2024, Donald J Trump was convicted on thirty-four counts for the falsification of business records related to paying *"hush money"* to porn star, Stormy Daniels, for an extramarital affair.
+January 10, 2024, Donald J Trump was convicted on thirty-four counts, with an unconditional discharge, for the falsification of business records related to paying *"hush money"* to porn star, Stormy Daniels, for an extramarital affair.
 No jail time.
 No probation.
 No fines or penalties.
 Nothing.

 ### Donald Trump's Serious Character Flaws